cvillag/medievalia/README.md

 Medievalia is a web application with a customizable base of knowledge for research and a tool for undergraduate or masters students from different disciplines to learn the research techniques used by their teachers.
+This base of knoledge is configurable.
+Every object could be modified, deleted or just could add new ones.
+In this version it needs to edit some database tables: ObjetoDOM, AtributoComplejoObjeto and AtributoSencilloObjeto.
+See the configuration guide (in spanish) to make any change.
 # Getting Started
 This webapp needs:
 * Tomcat Server (7 or higher)